-This factor deals with the "independence" of a broker from an insurer, when both are members of a group or are affiliated with the same group, in other than at "ownership" or "financial" relationship.
+This factor deals with the "independence" of a broker from an insurer, when both are members of a group or are affiliated with the same group.

 This factor means that if it would appear to a reasonable person in possession of all the facts that a broker is influenced in placing a policy with a particular insurer because of a network affiliation, that relationship must be disclosed to the client.